 - Ideology (Cambridge: Polity, forthcoming 2021)

-- Eduard Bernstein on Socialism Past and Present: Essays and Other Writings, vol. 3 (Basingstoke: Palgrave Macmillan, forthcoming 2020)
+- Eduard Bernstein on Socialism Past and Present: Essays and Lectures on Ideology (Basingstoke: Palgrave Macmillan, 2021)

-- Eduard Bernstein on the German Revolution: Essays and Other Writings, vol. 2 (Basingstoke: Palgrave Macmillan, forthcoming 2019)
+- Eduard Bernstein on the German Revolution: Selected Historical Writings (Basingstoke: Palgrave Macmillan, 2019)

 - Eduard Bernstein on Social Democracy and International Politics: Essays and Other Writings (Basingstoke: Palgrave Macmillan, 2018)

-- ‘Achieving Autonomy: What the independence referendum means for Scotland’s fiscal future’ (London: Report for the All-Party Parliamentary Taxation Group, UK Parliament)
+- ‘Achieving Autonomy: What the independence referendum means for Scotland’s fiscal future’ (London: Report for the All-Party Parliamentary Taxation Group, UK Parliament, 2013)

 - Departmental Studentship from the Department of Politics & International Relations (2012–2013).